► Limited production run of 50 confirmed

-Although it’s based on a current Nissan GT-R Nismo, the GT-R50 features extreme styling, including a two-tone finish and heavily reworked front and rear ends, and it’ll be making its debut in Europe next month.
-Hopefully in time for the Goodwood Festival of Speed.
+Although it’s based on a current Nissan GT-R Nismo, the GT-R50 features extreme styling, including a two-tone finish and heavily reworked front and rear ends, and it made its debut in Europe at the Goodwood Festival of Speed.

 Italdesign developed, engineered and built the car, but the interior and exterior looks were created by Nissan’s design teams in Europe and America.

 ‘How often do you get to ask, “What if we created a GT-R without limits,” and then actually get to build it?’ said Alfonso Albaisa, Nissan’s senior vice president for global design.

 ‘This is a rare window in time when two big moments intersect: 50 years of Italdesign shaping the automotive world and 50 years of Nissan generating excitement through our iconic GT-R.’

 Get past the distinctive, two-tone paint-job, and the GT-R50 looks like a beefier, final-form of the current MY18 car.
 There’s a more pronounced power-bulge on the bonnet, while the headlights have got thinner and sharper than the production model.
 The side of the car reveals a roofline lowered by 54mm to promote a svelte, low-slung look – and the inlets around the side of the car also benefit from the gold and silver medley.

 The rear of the car keeps the GT-R’s familiar circular tail lamps, but carves out the volume around them – giving a floating look.